santhosh205/seam-carving/README.md

 # seam-carving

-A simple algorithm for content aware image resizing.
+A simple algorithm for content aware image resizing